pdimens/bio-bin/README.md

 ### demultiplex_SE.pl
 A perl script forked from Chris Hollenbeck's `demultiplex.pl` (perl wrapper for automating `process_RADtags` across several indices) that has an additional flag to handle single-end data for demultiplexing raw sequence reads.

+### unpac
+A bash script that converts pacbio sequences from bam to fasta, concatenates them into a single fasta file, counts the number of sequences and base pairs in the concatenated fasta and prints it to a log file.

+#### fasta_counts
+A slimmed down version of `unpac` that counts the number of sequences and base pairs in a fasta file.